The Bang Records StoryThe Bang Records story falls neatly into three parts. From 1965-1973, the label was established and

 friends from Atlantic, Ahmet and Neshui Ertegun and Gerry Wexler helped set up the label, and the

-is an acronym for the first letters of their names.
-Berns had been involved in making successful records
+name is an acronym for the first letters of their names.
+Berns had been involved in making successful

-for years by the time Bang was formed, either as a songwriter or as a producer.
-He was responsible for
+records for years by the time Bang was formed, either as a songwriter or as a producer.
+He was

-"Everybody Needs Somebody To Love," "A Little Bit Of Soap," "Push Push," and dozens of others.
+Of My Heart", "Everybody Needs Somebody To Love," "A Little Bit Of Soap," "Push Push," and dozens

 Although the Bang story starts in 1965, Feldman's success goes back several years before that, as